ryle-e/ryle-radio-docs/ryle-radio-docs/Usage/Samples/Full Radio Sample.md

-This sample is intended to illustrate how a fairly complex radio could be laid out, using all available
+This sample is a basic demo intended to illustrate how a radio could be laid out, using all three default track types.

+---

+## Using the sample
+First, install the sample through Unity's Package